-TL;DR: Glo is a nonprofit, fully-backed stablecoin that passively eradicates extreme poverty when you use it.
-Glo maintains a treasury of cash and equivalents equal to the value of all Glo in existence, earns a yield on that treasury, and gives that yield to GiveDirectly.
-If Glo becomes half as popular as the US dollar, we can effectively end extreme poverty.
+TL;DR: Glo Dollar is a fully-backed stablecoin that passively eradicates extreme poverty.
+Glo Dollar maintains a treasury of cash and equivalents equal to the value of all Glo Dollar in existence, earns a yield on that treasury, and gives that yield to GiveDirectly.
+If Glo Dollar becomes half as popular as the US dollar, we can effectively end extreme poverty.
 This post outlines the Glo model, its potential impact, and roadmap.
 It concludes on a more aspirational note about the potential impact of moving everyday economic activity onto an ethical platform.

 The Glo model

-Let’s break down “nonprofit, fully-backed stablecoin that passively eradicates extreme poverty:”
+Let’s break down “fully-backed stablecoin that passively eradicates extreme poverty:”

-- Our core product is a stablecoin, Glo, a cryptocurrency whose value is $1 per token.
+- Glo Dollar is a stablecoin, a cryptocurrency whose value is $1 per token.

-- Glo is fully backed, which means the non-profit will maintain a treasury of cash and short-term Treasury bills greater than or equal to the value of all Glo.
+- Glo Dollar is fully backed, which means the non-profit will maintain a treasury of cash and short-term Treasury bills greater than or equal to the value of all Glo Dollars.

-- You can exchange Glo for the equivalent amount of dollars at any time.
+- You can exchange Glo Dollars for the equivalent amount of dollars at any time.

-- Our investments in T-bills will generate a yield – currently about 3% (its historical average is 3.37%).
-We’ll give that yield to GiveDirectly, a highly-regarded, EA-aligned charity that gives money unconditionally to people living in extreme poverty.
+- Glo Dollar's backing assets will be invested in Treasuries, which provide a yield.
+We’ll give our portion of that yield to GiveDirectly, a highly-regarded, EA-aligned charity that gives money unconditionally to people living in extreme poverty.

 - That’s how buying and owning Glo passively eradicates extreme poverty – you only need to switch currencies to contribute.
 It's analogous to earning passive income.